 They have the same checked bag and priority boarding benefits as the Gold Delta SkyMiles card, but you have the chance to earn Medallion Qualifying Miles from your spending.

-The Platinum earns 70,000 miles, plus 10,000 MQMs after you spend $3,000 in purchases on your new Card within your first 3 months.
+The Platinum earns 35,000 miles, plus 5,000 MQMs after you spend $1,000 in purchases on your new Card within your first 3 months.
 That’s on top of the miles you earn from the regular spending, so it’s like earning 1.4 miles per dollar you spend.
-Note: This is a limited offer that ends on 11/8/2017.
+Terms apply.

 The Delta Reserve earns 15,000 miles plus 15,000 MQMs after you spend $30,000 in a calendar year, so it’s like earning 1.5 miles per dollar you spend.
 And if you spend $60,000 in a year, you get another 15,000 miles and MQMs for a total 30,000 mile bonus.